openedx/XBlock/doc/guide/xblock.rst

   decorator.
 Each view has a name, such as "edit" or "read", specified by the runtime that will invoke it.

-  A typical use of a view is to produce a :ref:`Fragment` for rendering the block as part of a web page.
+  A typical use of a view is to produce a :ref:`fragment <fragment>` for rendering the block as part of a web page.
 The user state, settings, and preferences may be used to affect the output in any way the XBlock likes.
 Views can indicate what data they rely on, to aid in caching their output.